Please backport r53816, r53817

 Since there was request to fix this issue on RHEL7 , which ships Ruby 2.0.0 and the fix was applied just to trunk, I expect that all other supported Ruby versions suffer this issue as well as Ruby 2.0, therefore it would be nice to have this backported (although this might be considered feature, not a bug).

-Updated by usa (Usaku NAKAMURA) over 3 years ago
+Updated by usa (Usaku NAKAMURA) about 4 years ago

 - About 2.0.0, we will never backport any patches because it has already reached at end-of-life.